Title: Director of Choral Activities; Professor of Choral Music

-David Schildkret joined the faculty of the Herberger College School of Music at Arizona State University as Professor of Choral Music in 2002.
-Schildkret holds the Doctor of Music and the Master of Music degrees in Choral Conducting from Indiana University School of Music, where his primary teachers were Robert Porco and George Buelow.
+David Schildkret joined the ASU faculty in 2002.
+He holds the Doctor of Music and the Master of Music degrees in Choral Conducting from Indiana University School of Music, where his primary teachers were Robert Porco and George Buelow.
 He earned the Bachelor of Arts in Music degree from Rutgers University, where he studied with David Drinkwater and F. Austin Walter.

 Prior to coming to Arizona State University, Schildkret taught at the University of Rochester, Centre College in Danville, Kentucky, and Salem College in Winston-Salem, North Carolina, where he was dean of the School of Music.
 He returned to Salem as a visiting scholar during his sabbatical year in 2009–10.

 His articles have appeared in the newsletters of the Mozart Society of America and the Society for Seventeenth-Century Music, in the Choral Journal, Bach, Eighteenth-Century Life, and the NATS Bulletin.
 He has published reviews in the American Choral Review and has written liner notes for numerous recordings.